 The Forest Service pioneered this concept in the 1920's.
 Studies of wild lands on the National Forests began, and in 1924 a large part of what is now the Gila Wilderness in New Mexico was set aside as a special area for the preservation of wilderness.
-The Gila, the Nation's first designated wilderness, contains 500,000 acres of primitive American lands astride the Mogollon and Diablo mountain ranges.
+The Gila, the Nation's first designated wilderness, contains 500,000 acres of primitive American lands astride the Mogollon Rim and Diablo mountain ranges.

-There are now 83 separate tracts of land, about 8 percent of the more than 186 million acres of the National Forest System, which are designated as wilderness and are being managed and protected for their wilderness values.
-They are located on parts of 73 National Forests in 14 States and their combined area, 141⁄2 million acres, equals the total acreage of New Hampshire, Connecticut, and Massachusetts.
-Their management is included in the overall program of multiple-use management for the National Forests.
+There are now 84 separate areas of land, about 8 percent of the more than 186 million acres of the National Forest System, which are designated as wilderness.
+They are located on parts of 73 National Forests in 14 States and their combined area, over 14 million acres, exceeds the total land area of New Hampshire, Connecticut, and Massachusetts.
+Their management is included in the overall program of multiple-use management for the National Forest System, which comprises 154 National Forests and 19 National Grasslands in 41 States and Puerto Rico.

-These National Forest wilderness lands embrace desert country and brushland, virgin timber stands, great valleys and alpine meadows, and some of the Nation's loftiest mountains.
-They contain countless streams and lakes, and great quantities of pure water flow from wilderness watersheds to our cities.
+National Forest wilderness lands embrace desert country and brushland, virgin timber stands, great valleys and alpine meadows, and some of the Nation's loftiest mountains.
+They contain countless streams and lakes.
 They abound in fish, small animals and birds, and big-game animals such as deer, elk, moose, mountain goats, and bighorn sheep.
 Some are the province of the grizzly bear, which must have the wilderness habitat to survive.